-1- Achievements and tasks of the committee
+1- Key achievements and tasks of the committee

-- The committee reviews the quarterly and annual financial statements and sets out recommendations before submitting it to the board of directors for approval. - Meeting with the external auditor and following up their work to ensure the integrity of the financial statements. - Meeting with the internal audit office, following up on their work, and reviewing all submitted reports and their validity. - Recommending to the Board of Directors the reappointment of external auditor. - Reviewing the Internal Control Report issued by the independent audit office. - Approving the internal audit work plan for the year 2024. - Reviewing and approving the reports submitted by the internal audit office as per the approved internal audit work plan. - Review the field inspection report issued by the Capital Markets Authority. - Evaluation of the head of the Internal Audit Office.
+- A new name has been nominated for the position of manager of the Internal Audit Office - The committee reviews the quarterly and annual financial statements and sets out recommendations before submitting it to the board of directors for approval. - Meeting with the external auditor and following up their work to ensure the integrity of the financial statements. - Meeting with the internal audit office, following up on their work, and reviewing all submitted reports and their validity. - Recommending to the Board of Directors the appointment of external auditor. - Reviewing the Internal Control Report issued by the independent audit office. - Approving the internal audit work plan for the year 2025. - Reviewing and approving the reports submitted by the internal audit office as per the approved internal audit work plan. - Evaluating of the Internal Audit Manager. - Reviewing the audit policy. - Discussing the disciplinary decision issued by the Capital Markets Authority.